 When sculpting the human head, Melisa Cadell starts with a thick cylinder so she is able to add volume and life both from the inside and outside.
-In this post, an excerpt from her video Figure Sculpting in Clay (which is 20 bucks off this weekend!), Melisa demonstrates two ways to approach sculpting eyes in clay. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from her video Figure Sculpting in Clay, Melisa demonstrates two ways to approach sculpting eyes in clay.
+Check it out … it’s eye-opening! – Jennifer Poellot Harnetty, editor.

 This clip was excerpted from Figure Sculpting in Clay, which is available in the Ceramic Arts Shop!